codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 This Git Source application creates an application manifest with the `<cluster-name>` for every cluster managed by the GitOps Runtime.
 The `include` field in the `<cluster-name>` application manifest determines which subdirectories in the `resources` directory are synced to the target cluster.

+##  Shared Configuration Repo as Runtime application
+You can view and monitor all resources in the Shared Configuration Repo as any other Argo CD application in the GitOps Apps dashboard's Current State tab.

+Select the **Runtime ISC Application** option from the Runtime's context menu.

+  {% include
+	image.html
+	lightbox="true"
+	file="/images/runtime/shared-isc-repo/isc-runtime-app-context-menu.png"
+	url="/images/runtime/shared-isc-repo/isc-runtime-app-context-menu.png"
+	alt="ISC (Shared Runtime Configuration repo) as Application" caption="ISC (Shared Runtime Configuration repo) as Application" max-width="70%"
+  %}

+## Reset the Shared Configuration Repo

+In specific conditions, you can reset the Shared Configuration Repo for your GitOps Runtime, as described in [Reset Shared Configuration Repo for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes).

 ## Use case: Integration resources for Runtimes
 When creating a new GitOps Integration resource, such as a container registry integration for example in the Codefresh UI, you can define the GitOps Runtimes to which to apply that resource.
 The `app-proxy` saves the resource in the correct location in the Shared Configuration Repo, and updates the relevant Argo CD Applications to include it.